Goga-Barabadze/teeny-tiny-reporter/README.md

 ```

 ### Networking Requests and Responses
-`tini-tiny-reporter` can notify you when requests or their responses succeeded or failed with their own scopes. `Fetch` is supported without the need of configuration, `axios` needs to be passed to the `defineReporter`:
+`tini-tiny-reporter` can notify you when requests or their responses succeeded or failed with their own scopes. `Fetch` is supported without the need of configuration, `axios` needs to be passed to `defineReporter`:
 ```javascript
 import { defineReporter } from "tini-tiny-reporter"
 import axios from "axios"